Hafiz Hakki Pasha: Personal life

 He married the Ottoman Princess Behiye Sultan, who was the eldest surviving daughter of Şehzade Mehmed Selaheddin, the son of Sultan Murad V, in a double wedding with her sister Rukiye Sultan.
 The marriage contract was concluded at the Ortaköy Palace on 17 February 1910.
 The wedding took place on 12 January 1911 at the Vasıf Pasha Palace, and the couple was given one of the Palaces of Ortaköy as their residence.
 He became a Damat.
 He remained childless.
 She did not remarry.

 Death

 Hafız was appointed by Enver Pasha to take over the remnants of the Ottoman Army in the Caucasus on 8 January 1915.
-He went on to contract typhus, and ultimately died from the disease just five weeks later, in the Turkish city of Erzerum.
+He went on to contract typhus, and ultimately died from the disease just five weeks later, in the Turkish city of Erzurum.